jnbastoky/Recipes/Chili.md

 ## Procedure
-1. Brown beef in a skillet.
+1. Brown beef in a large cast iron skillet.
 Salt.
 2. Saute onions and bell pepper in dutch oven until browned.
 Salt.
 Make sure to scrape the bottom.
 This takes a while.
 Add garlic when its almost done browning
 4. Remove from heat and add Phase 1 Spices.
 5. Add 2 cups of bone broth and scrape the bottom of the pan.